SH.08 - Safety and Security

 Reporting Emergencies and Non-Emergencies

 TCC Police encourages all persons to report any life or death type emergency via 9-1-1 on campus phones.
 The TCC Police department has developed (918) 595-8888 as the central dispatch line for all campuses.
 This number may be called at any time.
-General emergencies involving other criminal activity, suspicious behavior, traffic accidents or safety concerns should be reported directly to (918) 595-8888 or at any TCC Police Office:
+General emergencies involving other criminal activity, suspicious behavior, traffic accidents or safety concerns should be reported directly to (918) 595.8888.

 TCC Police has experienced significant success in reducing crime in the TCC campus community.
-Through a cooperative effort between TCC Police, the campus provosts, Dean of Student Affairs, facility managers and engineers, faculty, student government, and a host of other persons, organizations, and departments; programs on personal safety and security, rape prevention and response, date rape, substance abuse, self-defense and resistance to hate crimes, burglary, larceny, and vandalism are conducted on each campus.
+Through a cooperative effort between TCC Police, the campus leadership teams, Deans of Student Success and Campus Operations, facility managers and engineers, faculty, student government, and a host of other persons, organizations, and departments; programs on personal safety and security, rape prevention and response, date rape, substance abuse, self-defense and resistance to hate crimes, burglary, larceny, and vandalism are conducted on each campus.
 TCC does not have any off-campus student organizations or residence halls.
 However, a new security system has been added, including motion and alarm sensors and video cameras in strategic areas.
 Access control points are being developed and perimeter doors are being monitored.
 Campus doors are secure, and most are monitored during non-business hours.
 This is an ongoing project at each campus meant to control access and provide students and staff greater safety and security.
 Listed below are some of the steps taken to keep students and staff safe:

 - New Student and Staff Orientation